Skip to content

 Elevated

 Mega-banks are top targets for state-actor cyber attacks and sophisticated fraud.
 JPM spends billions annually on cybersecurity but the attack surface grows with every new digital channel.
-One catastrophic breach could impose reputational and regulatory costs disproportionate to the incident.
+Per the FY2024 10-K Risk Factors, cyber and operational events carry reputational, regulatory, and financial costs that can exceed direct-incident losses.

 Succession Risk